public-transport/hafas-client/docs/writing-a-profile.md

 2. **Configure a [man-in-the-middle HTTP proxy](https://docs.mitmproxy.org/stable/concepts-howmitmproxyworks/)** like [mitmproxy](https://mitmproxy.org).
 	- *Note*: This method does not work if the app uses [public key pinning](https://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning).
 In this case (the app won't be able to query data), please create an issue, so we can discuss other techniques.
 3. **Record requests of the app.**
-	- To help others in the future, post the requests (in their entirety!) on GitHub, e.g. in a format like [this](https://gist.github.com/derhuerst/5fa86ed5aec63645e5ae37e23e555886).
+	- To help others in the future, post the requests (in their entirety!) on GitHub, e.g. in as format like [this](https://gist.github.com/derhuerst/5fa86ed5aec63645e5ae37e23e555886).
 This will also let us help you if you have any questions.
 	- Make sure to cover all relevant sections of the app, e.g. "journeys", "departures", "live map".
 Better record more than less; You will regret not having enough information later on.

 ## 2. Basic profile